crytic/building-secure-contracts/CONTRIBUTING.md

 npm install
 ```

-The run the formatter, use:
+To run the formatter, use:

 ```bash
 npm run format
 ```

-The run the linters, use:
+To run the linters, use:

 ```bash
 npm run lint